 According to Employee Benefit News, the average employee exit costs 33% of their annual salary.
 If your average employee makes around $40,000 a year, you lose $13,200 every time an employee leaves.
-According to Supply Chain Brain, the average turnover among blue-collar workers is at 20%.
+And according to Supply Chain Brain, the average turnover among blue-collar workers is at 20%.

 For many companies, but blue-collar businesses in particular, building a culture that feels like family is a top priority.
 You hire people you would trust to pick up your kids from school or dog sit for you when you’re on vacation.
 But when the growth of the company is also a top priority, and you have to fill jobs quickly, a rushed and complicated interview process can result in some bad apples in the bunch.
 Bad culture fit creates a higher turnover, disrupting business operations, and costing you thousands of dollars.